 By John Hales, Global Knowledge instructor for Amazon Web Services (AWS), Google Cloud Platform (GCP), IBM Cloud, VMware, and Software-Defined Networking (SDN).

 Which certifications should you pursue if you want a top IT salary?

 Topping this year’s list is ISACA with four IT certifications, followed by AWS, Cisco and Citrix.
-Our 2018 IT Skills & Salary Report (to be released in May) also shows trending areas in cybersecurity, cloud computing, and business—demonstrating what skills you need to become a more valuable and higher-paid IT professional.
+Our 2018 IT Skills & Salary Report also shows trending areas in cybersecurity, cloud computing, and business—demonstrating what skills you need to become a more valuable and higher-paid IT professional.